Shade's Children: The Overlords

 An attractive female who wears mirrored armour, Silver Sun is very intelligent and sadistic.
 Her teeth are filed to points and she can speak English.
-When torturing Gold Eye and Nine she explains that she lived among the humans for years as an infiltrator to prepare the way for the Change, and as such has the most familiarity with humans.
+When torturing Gold Eye and Ninde she explains that she lived among the humans for years as an infiltrator to prepare the way for the Change, and as such has the most familiarity with humans.